 In the eighteenth part of inspiration series, I’d like to introduce my friend, Slovak reenactor Natália Barboriaková.
 It took me a while to talk her into making an inspiration, but eventually, she agreed and provided me with some photos of her interesting costume and a commentary on it.

 A woollen apron (smokkr) is worn over the underdress.
 Natalia wears two different aprons.
 The first, light, is made of woollen herringbone fabric and is decorated with a silk tablet-woven strap with a silk weft in a pattern B6 (according to Agnes Geijer) based on a find from grave Bj 965.
 The second apron, made of orange-black woollen herringbone fabric, is decorated with a red silk ribbon.
 The aprons are fastened with bronze replicas of oval brooches – P 51 type, which were found in several graves in Birka (specifically the subtype P 51 C3, which was found in grave Bj 961).
-Natália says that all fragments of the preserved aprons two pairs of solid loops (see this document).
+Natália notes that all fragments of the preserved aprons have double loops placed on opposite sides of the apron (see this document).

-A light brown overdress sewn from woollen herringbone fabric, which is decorated with a replica of Oseberg brocade, is also worn over the underdress.
-Natália wears a red woollen caftan over her overdress, fastened with a bronze replica of a trefoil brooch (according to Birgit Maixner’s Z 2.1 shape, type K 6a) found in Bj 480 grave.
+A light brown overdress sewn from woollen herringbone fabric, which is decorated with a replica of Oseberk brocade, is also worn over the underdress.
+Natália wears a red woollen caftan over her overdress, fastened with a bronze replica of a trefoil brooch (Z 2.1 shape, type K 6a, according to Birgit Maixner) found in Bj 480 grave.
 Natália adds that the original caftans were made of diamond-twill fabrics, and wants to fix this detail.

-The costume includes leather shoes based on the Haithabu finds, as no shoes were known in Birka at the time of completation of the gear.
+The costume includes leather shoes based on the Haithabu finds, as no shoes were known in Birka when the constume was created.
 A brown-red woollen hood, lined with linen fabric; a simple bag to be replaced with a handbag with handles based on Birka findings; a shawl (slæðr) made as shown in this document and silk caps (faldr) in three different colours (red, beige, blue), decorated with sewn-on silk tablet-woven straps.
 Natália also experiments with period hairstyles and wears knots that are depicted on stones and metal statues.

-Other jewellery includes a necklace, which consists of silver pendants based on finds from Birka (Bj 1062), Denmark and Gnězdovo and glass beads from Birka and other areas.
+Other jewellery includes a necklace, which consists of silver pendants based on finds from Birka (Bj 1062), Denmark and Gniezno and glass beads from Birka and other areas.
 Beads can also be seen among oval brooches in combination with silver and bronze beads.
-Other jewellery are earrings made based on finds from Novgorod.
+Other jewellery are earrings made based on findings from Novgorod.